 What does leasehold mean?

 When you buy a property it can be freehold or leasehold.
 Freehold means that the homeowner owns the property and the land that it is on.
-Leasehold means that the property is ‘leased’ to the homeowner often for a period of up to 125 years.
-If you live in a leasehold property, you will be expected to pay ground rent and, depending on the property type, service charges.
+Leasehold means that the property is ‘leased’ to the homeowner often for a set period.
+You will need to find out what opportunities there are to extend the lease.
+If you live in a leasehold property, you will be expected to pay ground rent.
+Also depending on the property type, service charges as well.

 Are shared ownership properties leasehold?

 Most shared ownership properties are leasehold properties.
 The occupier owns a share of the home.
 The remainder, as well as the land, belongs to the housing association.